Searchbreed

 Feeding a Dalmatian

-Athletic spotted breed. ~1,300-1,700 kcal/day.
+Athletic spotted breed.
+Calorie needs vary with size, sex, and activity.
 Unique purine metabolism makes diet critical for bladder stone prevention.

 Key nutrients